afs/afs.github.io/rdf-thrift/rdf-binary-thrift.md

 is the XSD canonical form).

 Some derived dataypes are lost - `xsd:long`, `xsd:int`, `xsd:short`,
-`xsd:byte` are encoded as their integer value and wil become `xsd:integer` when read back in.
+`xsd:byte` are encoded as their integer value and will become `xsd:integer` when read back in.

 | Input Datatype        | Value space | Outcome Datatype        |